 The Core Web Vitals will be used for both desktop and mobile sites.
 So, if a mobile site is suffering from user experience issues like slow speeds or cumbersome ads, it will likely be penalized.

-In recent years, the biggest challenge facing anyone that specializes in web design services in Toronto has been trying to find creative ways to get a few thousand words onto a mobile screen, without overwhelming the design with big blocks of text that make it look like you’re reading a Kindle.
+In recent years, the biggest challenge facing anyone who specializes in web design services in Toronto has been trying to find creative ways to get a few thousand words onto a mobile screen, without overwhelming the design with big blocks of text that make it look like you’re reading a Kindle.

 But these days, you absolutely need to make sure that your mobile site has just as much SEO copy and optimization as your desktop site.
 In fact, Google recently confirmed that if any content is on your desktop site, but not your mobile site, it will not be indexed by Google.
 The message is clear: If it’s not on your mobile site, it won’t be indexed.